oliviascarfone/Cat-Lawn-App/README.md

 - As a user, I want to see the cat(s) in my yard
 - As a user, I want to be able to see my inventory
-- As a user, I want to be able to buy items and add them to my inventory and yard
+- As a user, I want to be able to buy items
-- As a user, I want to be able to see what a specific cat likes to eat/play with
+- As a user, I want to be able to place items from my inventory into my yard